May 30, 2023

 Integrations with different cyber security platforms, such as asset management and attack surface management solutions improve visibility by creating an accurate and up-to-date view of a company’s technological structure as well as its current security posture.
 Each integration allows a different view of the organization, which is critical for understanding a company’s cyber risk posture.

-Kovrr’s Quantum model maps out the asset grouping structure of an organization and analyzes how cyber events might start and propagate within the organization.
-Quantum uses the latest cyber security data like potential vulnerabilities and threats to adjust the frequency and severity of different types of cyber attacks in the model.
-Examples in Quantum include:
+Kovrr’s model maps out the asset grouping structure of an organization and analyzes how cyber events might start and propagate within the organization.
+The platform uses the latest cyber security data like potential vulnerabilities and threats to adjust the frequency and severity of different types of cyber attacks in the model.
+Examples in the platform include:

 Integrating data from various sources can significantly streamline business workflows by automating data synchronization and reducing the need for manual data entry.
 This efficiency boost enables companies to save time and resources while also minimizing the risk of human error that could lead to data breaches or other security issues.
 By automating data exchange between systems, businesses can focus on their core operations, thereby enhancing overall productivity and reducing cyber exposure.